USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 <a id=creating_a_controlled_emissions_inventory_section></a>

-## Creating a Controlled Emissions Inventory
+## Creating a Controlled Emissions Inventory {#creating_a_controlled_emissions_inventory_section}

 CoST can create a controlled emissions inventory that reflects the effects of the control strategy by merging the detailed result with the original emissions inventory.
-Details on controlled inventories are discussed further in the [Controlled Emissions Inventory Section](#controlled_emissions_inventory_section).
+Details on controlled inventories are discussed further in the section [Controlled Emissions Inventory](#controlled_emissions_inventory_section).

 **Step 5-13: Creating a Controlled Inventory.** To create a controlled inventory, click the `Controlled Inventory` radio button on the **Outputs** tab of the **Edit Control Strategy** window (Figure {@fig:outputs_tab_of_edit_control_strategy_window_for_least_cost_strategy}) and select the **Strategy Detailed Result** in the `Output Datasets` table to enable the `Create` button. *Note that only creators of a strategy or the Administrator can create inventories from a strategy result.*